 Through biblical integration and our caring faculty, we equip students to strive toward inspired influence in business and leadership as they discover the destiny God has created for them and the impact they will make on the world in His name.

 Degree Program FAQ

-SBL offers six degree programs, each offering a number of varied and timely concentrations in which to focus your studies, and several certificate programs as noted below.
+SBL offers seven degree programs, each offering a number of varied and timely concentrations in which to focus your studies, and several certificate programs as noted below.
 View the full list of degrees, concentrations and certificate programs.

 Our two doctoral programs, the Ph.D. in Organizational Leadership and the Doctor of Strategic Leadership, are designed to meet the unique needs of today’s professionals and emerging leaders.
 Below is a brief description of each program to help you determine which one will help you fulfill your professional goals:

 Organizational leadership involves the following: leadership theories and principles applied in the workplace, structure of organizations, leading and motivating people, strategies, environment, values, ethics, and systems.

 Master’s students are required to complete their degree requirements within five years of initial enrollment, so students are encouraged to enroll in at least one course per semester throughout their program.
 Course requirements can be found on each detailed program page.

 The doctoral programs follow a cohort model in which doctoral students begin the program in the same semester and move through the required core course portion of the program as a cohort at the same pace (2 courses/ 6 credit hours each semester) until they reach their elective credit hours.
 At that point, doctoral students can slow the pace slightly, but will still need to complete all degree requirements within seven years of initial enrollment.
 Course requirements can be found on each detailed program page.

 Review the business and leadership programs offered by Regent University.